-Pace University is an independent, private, medium sized institution with six (6) schools offering 151 academic programs on three major campuses and three satellite locations.
-The Pace campuses are in the confines of four separate police jurisdictions.
-The New York City campus in Lower Manhattan and the Midtown Center are within the municipal jurisdiction of the New York City Police Department.
-The White Plains campus is in the jurisdiction of the White Plains Police Department.
+Pace University is an independent, private, medium sized institution with six (6) schools offering more than 150 academic programs on three major campuses.
+The Pace campuses are in the confines of three separate police jurisdictions.
+The New York City campus in Lower Manhattan is within the municipal jurisdiction of the New York City Police Department.
+The Elisabeth Haub School of Law White Plains Campus is in the jurisdiction of the White Plains Police Department.
 The Pleasantville campus lies in the jurisdiction of the Mount Pleasant Police Department.
 Pace University has a signed, written Memorandum of Understanding with each of these local police departments to coordinate the investigation of alleged criminal offenses (including violent felony offenses) and reports of missing students.